Harry Stack Sullivan

 Anxiety Disorders: By identifying and gently challenging security operations (like avoidance or excessive reassurance-seeking), clients learn to tolerate relational anxiety and build more authentic connections.

-Personality Disorders: The therapist pays close attention to how the client relates in session, using real-time feedback to help the client recognize and shift maladaptive interpersonal patterns.
+Personality Disorders: The therapist pays close attention to how the client relates in session, using real-time feedback to help the client recognize and shift maladaptive relational patterns.

 Psychosis/Schizophrenia: Sullivan’s respectful, curiosity-driven approach helps reduce stigma and fosters trust, allowing clients to feel less alienated and more understood.